 The portion of the project that crosses BLM- and USFS-managed lands are in forested visual environments, where the topography is rugged, and the vegetation primarily consists of dense stands of mature evergreen trees.
 The forested visual environment is very sparsely populated, as approximately 12 miles of the transmission line right-of-way and access road areas are located within the boundaries of the Mt.
 Hood National Forest and another six miles is on BLM-managed land.
 Some private land is also in forested areas, where timber harvesting occurs.
 A combination of paved and unpaved roads provides access to portions of the transmission line right-of-way.
 In addition, the rugged topography and the dense stands of evergreen trees obscure much of the transmission line right of way in most of the forested visual environment.
 However, the right-of-way and transmission line is prominent along Lolo Pass Road on Mt.
-Hood National Forest, where the public road weaves in and out of the right-of-way.
-Portions of the right-of-way along Lolo Pass Road on Mt.
 Hood National Forest are classified as a scenic viewshed under the NW Forest Plan; however, under the management plan existing transmission rights-of-ways that predate the NW Forest Plan are not subject to the same viewshed management standards and guidelines as new facilities.